-You've probably heard about the famed 47% of Americans who pay no income taxes at all.
+You've probably heard about the famed 44% of Americans who pay no income taxes at all.
 How do you join this club?
-There are several ways you can avoid paying federal taxes.
+Here are several ways you can avoid paying federal taxes.

-Working families with modest incomes (although not necessarily living in poverty) and dependent children can avoid paying income taxes because they are given special tax breaks: the child tax credit, the earned income tax credit, or the child and dependent care credit.
-For example, a family of four (husband, wife, and two children) with an income of $45,000 would receive $1,000 tax credits for each child and a $450 earned income tax credit.
-When combined with their personal exemptions ($3,800 x four) and standard deduction of $11,900, they end up owing no income tax.
-Indeed, since the child tax credit and EITC are refundable, they get $637 back from the IRS.
+Lower-income working families with dependent children can avoid paying income taxes because they're given special tax breaks: the child tax credit, the earned income tax credit (EITC), or the child and dependent care credit.
+For example, a family of four (two spouses and two children over six) with an income of $30,000 would receive $3,000 tax credits for each child and a $5,980 earned income tax credit (2021).
+When combined with their standard deduction, they end up with no income subject to income tax.
+Indeed, because the child tax credit and EITC are refundable, they get money back from the IRS.

-Families such as these account for one-seventh of the 47% who pay no taxes.
+Families like these account for one-seventh of those who pay no taxes.

-More than one-fifth of the 47% who pay no income taxes are retirees with relatively modest incomes (although not living in poverty) who benefit from tax breaks for seniors.
+More than one-fifth of those who pay no income taxes are retirees with relatively modest incomes, although not living in poverty, who benefit from tax breaks for seniors.
 The most significant exemption among these is the tax exemption for most Social Security benefits.

 Finally, it is quite easy to pay no income taxes if you're extremely rich.
-In our tax system money is only subject to the income tax when it is earned or when an asset is sold at a profit.
+In our tax system, money is only subject to income tax when it is earned or when an asset is sold at a profit.
 You don't have to pay income taxes on the appreciation of assets like real estate or stocks until you sell them.
 Moreover, there is no tax on consumption or on borrowed money.
-Thus, the simple strategy of the super-rich is to buy assets like real estate and stocks and hold on to them, and to borrow against them when needed to finance their lifestyles.
+So, the simple strategy of the super-rich is to buy assets like real estate and stocks and hold on to them, and to borrow against them when needed to finance their lifestyles.
 They don't have to pay any taxes at all on their borrowed income.
 Some politicians have proposed imposing a tax on assets owned by the wealthy, but so far, it hasn't happened.